ahmedelkassrawy/Cinema-Database/README.md

 ## 📊 Key Queries
 Find all current screenings of a specific movie at a location.

-List top 5 highest-rated movies in the past month.
+List top 5 highest-rated movies.

 Calculate total revenue from tickets and concessions per theater.